marin117/WorkoutManager/README.md

 # WorkoutManager

-Application for logging exercise workout routines and sharing it with other people.
+Application for logging workout routines and sharing it with others.

 ## Dependencies